JohannesAck/tf2multiagentrl/readme.md

 We provide the code for the agents in tf2marl/agents and a finished training loop with logging powered by sacred in train.py.

-We denote vectors/lists of states or actions corresponding to each agent with the suffix `_n`, i.e.
+We denote lists of variables corresponding to each agent with the suffix `_n`, i.e.
 `state_n` contains a list of n state batches, one for each agent.

 ## Useage